 Why?
 I look best in deep dark colors.

-In the 1980s, color analysis only distinguished four types: Spring, Summer, Autumn, and Winter.
+In the 1980s, color analysis distinguished four types: Spring, Summer, Autumn, and Winter.
 However, the icy pastels of Winter always washed me out.
 Consequently, I avoided them as well.
 In the 1990s, black was my Go-to neutral.
-In the new Millennium, I loved the icy pink pastel blue, mint colors, but I knew that they didn’t work for me.
-However, they look stunning on light blonde women.
+Icy pink, light blue, mint, and other pastel colors look stunning on light blonde women.

 And then I saw this orange skirt.
 Guess what?
-My “buy now finger” hit the electronic button immediately when I had thought about three looks to go with it.
-Now I am looking for something in bottlegreen.
-These two colors just look awesome together.
+My “buy now finger” hit the electronic button immediately after I had thought about three looks to go with it.

 Many women avoid wearing tangerine because they think it is hard to style.
 Yes, pairing it with green or black or even both easily gets you into Halloween closet shopping.
 Not a promotional bell ringer, not even as a office appropriate Halloween look.

-As a kid, my favorite play was dressing up my dolls and make new clothes for them.
+As a kid, my favorite play was dressing up my Barbie doll and make new clothes for her.
 Maybe I never grew up and still play dressing up?
-Being my living Barbie doll?
-Or as Iris Apple says playing dress-up starts at age 5 and never ends. - Iris Apple #fashionquote #quote Click To Tweet
+Or as Iris Apple said

-The look works because the necklace ties the skirt and boots together with the citrine and moonstone gemstones, respectively.
-The tights repeat the color of the sweater.
+The look works because the citrine and moonstone gemstones of the necklace tie the skirt and boots together.
+The tights repeat the sweater color.

 Using a complimentary color is the easiest way to create a great look.
 It’s bold look, because both colors are deep.
 The look makes a statement, but is still office appropriate.

-Going with one of the adjacent colors on the wheel is another great option.
+Going with one of the analogous colors on the color wheel is another great option.
 It’s a visible look.
-You are reading this because you don’t want to look invisible, right?
-You can find more on how to wear analogous colors.
+But, you are reading this post because you don’t want to look invisible, right?

-The bangles tie the look together as they have all the colors of the look.
+The secret to an easy look in analogous colors is tying the look together.
+In the inspiration, the bangles do the trick because they have all the colors of the outfit.
 The shoes match with the top, neckerchief, watch and bangles, the bottom with the bangles and belt.
-You can find another example of an easy look in analogous colors at the link.

 The next look was inspired by the print of my floral cardigan.
 I wore it as a top with the skirt as the color ties the two together.

-Let a print inspire your outfit color combination. #agelessstyle Click To Tweet
+Tip: Let a print inspire your outfit color combination.

-You know I’m a big fan of fake suits.
+You know I’m a big fan of fake suits looks.
 They instantly make a Business Casual Style look.
-In the case of this outfit, both the skirt and jacket have the same hue, but a distinct different shade works too.
-You can find a full guide on how to wear a suit and not look old at the link.
+In the case of this suit outfit, both the skirt and jacket have the same hue.
+However, a distinctly different shade would work too.
+See this comprehensive guide on how to wear a suit.

 Wrapping Up What to Wear with an Orange Skirt